Woman fighting for life after being dragged under tube train

 “Did you witness this incident or have any other information you consider relevant?
 If so, we would like to hear from you.”

-Anyone with information should report it directly to the RAIB here.
+Anyone with information should report it directly to the RAIB here .

 Keep up to date with the latest news in west London via the free getwestlondon app.